Facts and Fact sheets

 CSC leaflet - Close Guantanamo: End the US occupation of Cuban land

-Like many other Caribbean and Latin American countries, Cuba's Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) community have faced discrimination and homophobia in the past.
+Like many other Caribbean and Latin American countries, Cuba's LGBT+ community have faced historical discrimination and homophobia and there is still work to be done to achieve equal rights for all.

-Hundreds of years of spanish colonialism, the catholic church, and a culture of machismo help entrench homophobic attitudes deep in society which LGBTI people are still fighting against today.
-However there have been significant steps in recent years to rectify mistakes of the past, and to try and educate the wider population about LGBTI rights and homophobia.
+Hundreds of years of Spanish colonialism, the influence of the Catholic church, and a culture of machismo helped to entrench homophobic attitudes deep in society which LGBT+ people are still fighting against today.
+However, in recent years there have been significant steps to rectify the mistakes of the past, to legislate to protect LGBT+ rights in society and try and educate the wider population to end discrimination and homophobia.

-Following the decriminalisation of same sex relationships in 1979 a number of education initiatives and changes in the law marked the begining of changes in government and societal attitudes to LGBTI rights.
+Following the decriminalisation of same sex relationships in 1979 a number of education initiatives and changes in the law marked the beginning of changes in government and societal attitudes, including the new Family Code passed in September 2022 which legalises same sex marriage and adoption.

-Central to lobbying and education against hompphobia in the country has been the work of the government funded National Centre for Sexual Education (CENESEX) which campaigns for sexual equality and LGBTI rights and is headed by director, Mariela Castro Espin, daughter of feminist revolutionary Vilma Espin and current president Raul Castro.
+Central to lobbying, raising awareness and educating against homophobia in the country has been the work of the government funded National Centre for Sexual Education (CENESEX).
+CENESEX campaigns for sexual equality and LGBT+ rights and is headed by director, Mariela Castro Espin, daughter of feminist revolutionary Vilma Espin.

-CENESEX are currently involved in lobbying for reforms to the Family Code to allow legal recognition of same-sex unions.
-CENESEX admits that there is still much work to be done, however huge achievements have been made both in terms of reforming legal structures and challenging cultural norms.
-These achievements are not only impressive in themselves, but especially so when the regional context of Latin America is considered which is heavily influenced by generations of ‘machismo’.
+CENESEX was established by the Ministry of Health in 1988 and has been instrumental in changing legislation and attitudes, including changes to the Family Code in 2022 which recognised same sex marriage and adoption.
+CENESEX recognises that there is still much work to be done, however huge achievements have been made both in terms of reforming legal structures and challenging cultural norms.
+These achievements are not only impressive in themselves, but especially so when the regional context of Latin America and the Caribbean is considered which is heavily influenced by generations of ‘machismo’.

-- In 1993 the iconic film Strawberry and Chocolate was released in Cuba.
-The ground-breaking film – about a young Communist man’s relationship with a gay Catholic writer – explored tolerance, inclusion and homophobia and marked a watershed in Cuban society
+1993 Strawberry and Chocolate, a ground-breaking film set in 1979, about a young communist man’s relationship with a gay writer – explored tolerance, inclusion and homophobia and marked a watershed in Cuban society

-- In 2006, Cuban television began running a soap opera featuring gay characters for the first time.
+2006 Cuban television begins running a soap opera featuring gay characters for the first time.

-- In 2012, Adela Hernandez became the first known transgender person to hold public office in Cuba, winning election as a delegate to the municipal government in the province of Villa Clara
+2012 Adela Hernandez is the first known transgender person to be elected to public office, after being elected as a delegate to the municipal government in the province of Villa Clara

-- In 2013 the new Labour Code included anti-discrimination laws in employment for the first time.
+2013 The new Labour Code includes anti-discrimination laws based on sexuality in employment for the first time.

-- The 2015 IDAHO featured the involvement of the CTC (Cuban Workers Federation) for the first time, with a key these being the creation of workplaces free from stigma and discrimination.
+2015 IDAHO features the involvement of the CTC (Cuban Workers Federation) for the first time, with a key focus being the creation of workplaces free from stigma and discrimination